TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/gpio_input_interrupt.md

     .host_id = TISCI_HOST_ID_C7X_0_0,
 },
 \endcode
-Then rebuild the boardconfig using the steps mentioned in \ref BOARCFG_GEN .
+Then rebuild the boardconfig and SBL using the steps mentioned in \ref BOARCFG_GEN .
 Key presses can be done by connecting followed by disconnecting GPIO1_22(Pin 15 of J3) to ground (Pin 27 of MCU_HEADER(J9)) in the @VAR_BOARD_NAME.
 Please note that number of key presses will be higher than actual as we are manualy connecting the ground using jumpers.

 \attention MCU GPIO and MAIN GPIO interrupt is used by Linux running on A53.